International Foundation for Art Research

-The International Foundation for Art Research (IFAR) is a non-profit organization which was established to channel and coordinate scholarly and technical information about works of art.
-IFAR provides an administrative and legal framework within which experts can express their objective opinions.
-This data is made available to individuals, associations and government agencies.
+The International Foundation for Art Research (IFAR) was a non-profit organization established to channel and coordinate scholarly and technical information about works of art.
+IFAR provided an administrative and legal framework within which experts can express their objective opinions.
+This data was made available to individuals, associations and government agencies.
+In September 2024, it announced that it would be winding down operations in 2025.